alexellis/docker-arm/ZERO.md

 [alexellis's ARMv6 Images](https://github.com/alexellis/docker-arm/tree/master/images/armv6)

+Questions?
+Send me a message on the blog or through Twitter at @alexellisuk.

 ### See also:

-Additional instructions are available for the Raspberry PI 2/3, including how to set up a Swarm using *Consul* for discovery instead of using the hard-coded `nodes://` method.
+Additional instructions are available for the Raspberry Pi 2/3, including how to set up a Swarm using *Consul* for discovery instead of using the hard-coded `nodes://` method.

 [Docker for Raspberry PI tutorial](http://blog.alexellis.io/linux-user-developer-magazine/)